 On-site accommodations include dormitories, individual rooms and cabins, and tent & RV camping.
 Shower House available for campers.
 Lodging is limited and can be reserved when you register on our website.

-Accommodations are also available in Fort Benton (Franklin St. Guest House and River St. Guest House), and Great Falls.
+Off-site accommodations are also available in Fort Benton (Franklin St. Guest House, The River House, Grand Union Hotel, Pioneer Lodge), and in Great Falls.

 Meals are included in the cost of your Expo registration.